-nis fail Stat e College - Bı ullying response flowchart for staff Teacher to identify with the student if there are any immediate safety concerns.
-Does the student feel safe in their current location?
-Yes No Call 217 Jnr/235Snr koon student under Provide a safe, quiet space to talk immediately if possible.
-If not assure student follow up with occur during fesson of at end of fesson.
-Reassure the student that you will listen to them Staff Let them share their experience and feelings without interruption • If you hold immediate concerns for the student's safety, let the student know incident will be reported immediately by calling 217 and requesting assistance.
+ISC response to bullying flowchart Does the student feel safe in their current location?
+Yes No Call 217 junior/235 senior and keep student under close supervision Staff Provide a safe, quiet space to talk immediately if possible.
+If not possible assure student follow up will occur during lesson or at end of lesson.
+Reassure the student that you will listen to them.
+First hour Listen Let them share their experience and feelings without interruption.
+If you hold immediate concerns for the student's safety, let the student know the incident will be reported immediately by calling 217/235 and requesting assistance.
 Immediate in this circumstance is where the staff member believes the student is likely to experience harm (from others or self) within the next 24 hours.
-First hour Listen If no immediate concerns are identified staff to let the student know incident will be reported to HOD SS within the hour by phone or in person.
+If no immediate concerns are identified, staff to let the student know incident will be reported to HOD SS by the end of the day via phone or in person.
 Do not refer record to HOD SS using OneSchool as initial point of contact.
-Enter contact in OneSchool recording student conversation and that it has been referred to HOD SS by the end of the day. • HOD SS to interview student using ISC bullying questionnaire.
-Ask the student for examples they have of the alleged bullying (e.g. hand written notes or screenshots) Day one HOD SS records communication with the student on questionnaire.
-Document Check back with the student to ensure you have the facts correct Enter the record in OneSchool Notify parents/Guardians that the issue of concern is being investigated Day two Gather additional information from other students, staff or family Review any previous reports or records for students involved Collect Make sure you can answer who, what, where, when and how ices Concet Clarify information with student and check on their wellbeing erv Make referral to GO, SEP, CEC, YSC, chaplain Head of Department Student Services • Evaluate the information to determine if bullying has occurred or if another disciplinary matter is at issue t Stı Day three Make a time to meet with the student to discuss next steps nen Discuss Ask the student what they believe will help address the situation parti Engage the student as part of the solution Del Provide the student and parent with information about student support network ad of • Agree to a plan of action and timeline for the student, parent and yourself including follow up needed with bully He Notify class teachers of plan and to monitor wellbeing Document the plan of action in OneSchool Day four Complete all actions agreed with student and parent within agreed timeframes Implement Class teachers to continue monitoring the student.
-Seek assistance from student support network if needed Meet with the student to review situation Doy Gara Discuss what has changed, improved or worsened Day five Review Explore other options for strengthening student wellbeing or safety - Keview Report back to parent
+Day one • HOD SS to interview student within the context of a written statement.
+Ask the student for examples they have of the alleged bullying (e.g., hand written notes or screenshots).
+HOD to determine if behaviours constitute bullying as per agreed definition of bullying. · · HOD SS records communication within OneSchool.
+Document Check back with the student to ensure you have the facts correct.
+Enter the record in OneSchool.
+Notify parents/guardians that the issue of concern is being investigated.
+Gather additional information from other students, staff or family.
+Review any previous reports or records for students involved.
+Day two Make sure you can answer who, what, where, when and how.
+S Collect Clarify information with student and check on their wellbeing. vic6 Make referral to GO, Inclusion, CEC, YSC or Chaplain. of Department Student Services Evaluate the information to determine if bullying has occurred or if another disciplinary matter is at issue. ent - 1 Make a time to meet with the student to discuss next steps. tud Day three Ask the student what they believe will help address the situation. it S Discuss Engage the student as part of the solution. nen Provide the student and parent with information about student support network. artm • Agree to a plan of action and timeline for the student, parent and yourself including follow up needed with bully. )eb Notify class teachers of plan and to monitor wellbeing. f L Document the plan of action in OneSchool.
+Day four • Complete all actions agreed with student and parent within agreed timeframes.
+Head Implement Seek assistance from student support network if needed.
+Meet with the student to review situation.
+Discuss what has changed, improved or worsened.
+Day five Explore other options for strengthening student wellbeing or safety.
+Review Ongoing Continue to check in with student on regular basis until concerns have been mitigated.
+Follow up Record notes of follow-up meetings in OneSchool.
+Tonow up Refer matter to GO and Principal within 48 hours if problems escalate.
+Look for opportunities to improve school wellbeing for all students.